kestra-io/docs/content/docs/15.how-to-guides/github-actions.md

 ## Deploy Your Flows

 Using the Deploy Action, we can setup our workflow to deploy when new commits are pushed to our `main` branch.
-Like the Validate Action, we will need to specify a `directory` and `resource, which includes namespace files too.
+Like the Validate Action, we will need to specify a `directory` and `resource`, which includes namespace files too.
+For the full list, check out the reference [here](../version-control-cicd/cicd/01.github-action.md#deploy-inputs).

 On top of that, we need to specify a namespace that want these flows to be deployed to.
 We can only chose one namespace meaning if we want to deploy multiple, we will need to add multiple steps using the Deploy Action.

+In the example below:
+1. Triggers when commits are pushed to `main`.
+2. Checks out the repository so we can access the files in later steps.
+3. Deploys flows inside of `kestra/flows` to the `company.team` namespace in the Kestra instance.

 ```yaml
 name: Kestra CI/CD